darvei/json/README.md

 This utility is a little like XPath to query strings in json.

-Code has a parser to visit json strings with a meta format of "{:,,,,[]", so meta words work like a path.
+Code JParse class has a parse() to visit json strings with a meta format of "{:,,,,[]", so meta words work like a path.
 In this case, you don't know the name of pairs.
-For convenience, also there is a reader to visit json nodes with names, like "abc:[2]:def".
+For convenience, also there is a query() method to visit json nodes with names, like "abc:[2]:def".
 This could get "de" string from a json {abc:[1,2,{def:de}]}.

 Welcome to use it and change it. :)

-History:
--Change some bugs.
-08/16/2018
--Last release is 2.0.
+Refactoring code and change bugs about "\"".